MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/combining-platform-extensions-with-operating-system-versions.md

 %ManufacturerName% = ExampleModelsSection_2,NTamd64.10.0...22000
 ```

-The below INF excerpt shows an example where [ExampleModelsSection_1.NTamd64.10.0...17134] will be selected on a Windows 10 build equal to or greater than 17134, and [ExampleModelsSection_1.NTamd64.10.0...22000] will be selected on a Windows 10 build equal to or greater than 22000.
+The below INF excerpt shows an example where [ExampleModelsSection_1.NTamd64.10.0...17134] will be selected on a Windows build number equal to or greater than 17134, and [ExampleModelsSection_1.NTamd64.10.0...22000] will be selected on a Windows build number equal to or greater than 22000.

 ```inf
 [Manufacturer]